×

 Food

-We have partnered with local businesses in Cahuita to supply food during your trip.
-This will be a great opportunity to try many delicious Costa Rican meals and support local businesses in this small town.
-Breakfast and Dinner will be supplied by these local restaurants.
+Our local partners have a team of women who will cook local meals.
 Each morning your team will also pack lunches for the worksite.
 Team members should plan to bring their own plate, bowl, cup, and silverware for meals.
 Due to a limited variety of foods available in Costa Rica, EM cannot accommodate any nut or seafood allergies.
 Please inquire with an EM staff member for more details.
 EM's Food Policy

 Air Travel